tasosbeast/my-obsidian-notes/React-Udemy/readability.md

 **Readability** refers to how easily a developer can understand a piece of code.
-In [[frontend]] development — and programming in general — high readability makes code easier to debug, modify, and [[Συντήρηση]].
+In [[frontend]] development — and programming in general — high readability makes code easier to debug, modify, and [[συντήρηση]].

 Readable code uses clear naming conventions, [[consistent]] formatting, logical [[structure]], and avoids unnecessary [[complex|complexity]].
 It often includes meaningful comments and avoids deeply nested logic or cryptic shortcuts.